Director of Opera

 Smoking and vaping are not permitted anywhere on the premises.

 The safety of our visitors, staff and artists is still our priority.
+There are hand sanitiser stations throughout the building.
 To help us provide a comfortable experience for everyone, please be mindful of others and their personal space.

 Our staff are committed to treating everyone with dignity and respect and we ask that you show them and your fellow audience members respect too.
 We adopt a zero-tolerance approach in response to anyone who interacts with our staff or with fellow audience members in an intimidating, aggressive or threatening manner.

 We are so glad to welcome our artists back to our theatres to perform for you the opera and ballet you love.
 During the pandemic we lost £3 in every £5 of our income and we continue to feel the impact as we recover.
 Sustaining the future of ballet and opera has never been so important.
 Please consider making a donation to the Royal Opera House community today and help support the future of ballet and opera.